-A microbiome describes the collection of microbial life (microbiota) that inhabit a specific environment, and include microorganisms as diverse as bacteria, yeasts, fungi, archaea and viruses.
-In man, these organisms are resident primarily in the gastrointestinal tract, but also occur on the skin, genitals and in the lungs.
-Although the extent of the relationship between microbiome and human health is not fully known yet, our understanding improves of the role these microorganisms have in the development of pathologies such as obesity, gastro-intestinal diseases, depression and allergies, the possibility now exists to address these, and other, health challenges from a new perspective.
-This includes the development of new foodstuffs to maintain beneficial gut flora, as well as the development of new drugs that offer more targeted possibilities.
+A microbiome describes the collection of microbial life (microbiota) that inhabits a specific environment and includes microorganisms as diverse as bacteria, yeasts, fungi, archaea and viruses such as phages.
+In humans, these organisms are resident primarily in the gastrointestinal tract but are also found on the skin, genitals and in the lungs.
+Although the extent of the relationship between the microbiome and human health is not fully known yet.
+The scientific community is gaining a better understanding of the role of these microorganisms in the development of pathologies such as obesity, gastrointestinal diseases (typically, Irritable Bowel Syndrome (IBS) or Crohn’s disease) depression and allergies.
+It is now possible to approach these and other challenges from a new angle.
+This includes the development of new foodstuffs to maintain beneficial flora, to restore a flora in dysbiosis as well as the development of new drugs that offer more targeted possibilities.

-Microbiome products are typically designated as prebiotics, probiotics or postbiotics, however, these are not regulatory product categories.
-Applicable status may vary depending on the product intended purpose (including target population, claims, etc.), composition, route of administration, Mode of Action.
-They can either be drugs, LBPs, biological medicinal products, functional foods, food/dietary supplements, devices, transplants or tissues & cells.
-Some are specific to microbiome products (e.g. FMT) while other also apply to other types of health products.
+Microbiome products are typically designated as prebiotics, probiotics or postbiotics, or a combination thereof (Symbiotics).
+However, these are not regulatory product categories.
+Applicable status may vary depending on the product intended purpose (e.g. target indication and population claims), composition, route of administration and mode of action.
+They can be either drug, Live Biotherapeutic Products LBPs, biological medicinal products, functional foods, food/dietary supplements, medical devices, transplants or tissues & cells.
+Some are specific to microbiome products (e.g. Fecal Microbiota Transplant (FMT)) while others also apply to other types of health products.

 Key challenges encompass: